 UK law has a view on harassment and what is acceptable, chasing money.
 Below cite some examples

-- Threatening court action and imprisonment against you, when it is not your debt – Speak with Licensed Insolvency Practitioner about legality
+- Threatening court action and imprisonment against you, when it is then not your debt – Speak then with a Licensed Insolvency Practitioner about legality;

-- Multiple Debt collectors chasing the same debt – Speak with Licensed Insolvency Practitioner about legality
+- Multiple Debt collectors chasing the same debt – Speak then with a Licensed Insolvency Practitioner about legality;

-- Disclosure of debt to others for leverage purposes – Speak with Licensed Insolvency Practitioner about legality
+- Disclosure of debt to others for leverage purposes – Speak then with a Licensed Insolvency Practitioner about legality.

-If you have suffered any claimable damages through harassment, you can offset your claim against what you owe once it has been accepted.
+If you have suffered any claimable damages through harassment, you can, therefore, offset your claim against what you owe once it has then been accepted.

 Creditor Court Action?

 A creditor can bring you to court to for an “Involuntary Formal Insolvency Procedure”.
-Normally, Bankruptcy follows this unless paid.
-Once you have been served with a Statutory Demand for a debt greater than £750 do not comply within 21 days, you are deemed Insolvent as far court proceedings go.
+Normally, Bankruptcy then follows this unless paid.
+Once you have been served with a Statutory Demand for a debt greater than £750 and do not then comply within 21 days, you are deemed, therefore, Insolvent as far court proceedings go.

 Creditor Rights in Insolvency Procedures?

-Every insolvency procedure aim is to maximise the interests of Creditors.
-In certain circumstances though, certain proceedings eliminate the debtor’s need to repay certain debts.
-The Creditor may challenge a bankruptcy claim and has the right to be heard in any bankruptcy filing through the debtor’s attendance at the hearing may not be required.
+Every insolvency procedure aims, however, to maximise the interests of Creditors.
+In certain circumstances though, certain proceedings eliminate the debtor’s need to, therefore, repay certain debts.
+The Creditor may challenge a bankruptcy claim and has the right, therefore, to be then heard in any bankruptcy filing, though the debtor’s attendance at the hearing may not, therefore, be required.